itsmikita/beatsperminuter/README.md

 beatsperminuter
 ===============

-Listens to microphone input and counts tempo (BPM) using Web Audio API.
+It listens to your device's microphone input and tries to guess the tempo.
+But you can also tap it to help it out with the calculations.